-Determine Your Number of Shares
+Determine the Total Number of Shares

-First, add up the number of total shares you own.
-Most brokerage statements will list your total position, but you can also calculate it by adding up the share amounts in each of your individual purchases.
+First, add the number of total shares you own.
+Most brokerage statements will list your total position, but you can also calculate it by adding the share amounts in each of your individual purchases.

 Calculate Your Total Cost of Purchase

-Multiply the number of shares in each transaction by its purchase price.
-In this example, multiply 100 by $10 to get $1,000, multiply 200 by $7 to get $1,400, and multiply 250 by $8.50 to get $2,125.
+Therefore, you should multiply the number of shares in each transaction by its purchase price.
+In this example, multiply 100 by $10 to get $1,000, multiply 200 by $7 to get $1,400 and multiply 250 by $8.50 to get $2,125.
 Add the amount of each purchase to calculate the total purchase price of the stock.
-In this example, calculate the sum of $1,000, $1,400 and $2,125 to get a total purchase price of $4,525.
+In this case, you can calculate $1,000 + $1,400 + $2,125 to get a total purchase price of $4,525.